-Revenue for FY2020 is projected to increase to \$44.0 million.
-This increase is driven by ridership growth, as toll rates were last increased in September 2008 and remain unchanged for the next fiscal year.
-Previous projections anticipated a toll rate adjustment in FY2018; based on recent traffic growth, this adjustment has been removed from the current long-term financial plan.
+Revenue for FY2021 is projected to decrease to \$36.3 million.
+This decrease is driven by reduced traffic volume due to current economic conditions and uncertainly surrounding the continued impact of the COVID-19 pandemic.
+A toll rate adjustment planned in FY2018 was removed from the long-term financial plan based upon traffic growth.
 The timing and extent of future rate adjustments will continue to be analyzed as projections are updated and revised based on actual results.

-While the Authority believes the traffic and revenue forecast is conservative, objective, and realistic, the forecast is stressed each year to determine how a decline in revenue would impact the Authority's financial position.
-Even in the event of a 10% loss in traffic and toll revenue, it is estimated that all debt service coverage requirements would be satisfied and no toll increase will be required during FY2020; in an extreme case of a 25-30% loss in traffic and toll revenue, FY2020 revenue would still be sufficient to pay for operations and required debt service.
+While the Authority believes the traffic and revenue forecast is conservative, objective, and realistic in light of the current environment, the forecast is stressed to determine how a decline in revenue would impact the Authority's financial position.
+Even in the event of a 10% loss in budgeted traffic and toll revenue, it is estimated that all debt service coverage requirements would be satisfied during FY2021; in an extreme case of a 20-30% loss in traffic and toll revenue, FY2021 revenue and significant cash reserves would still be sufficient to pay for operations and required debt service.

 In addition to employment levels, continued demand for the Expressway System is generated by new development and construction in the Richmond MSA.
-Recent developments include:
+Opportunity Zones ("OZ"), a new federally enabled tool developers are touting to raise additional capital to jumpstart projects, initiated several new developments.